47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 Inside the Kleisli, we specify the transformation.
 We can specify a function from the input type to the Monadic context with the output type.
-For example, a Kleisli<Id,Int,Double> the function will receive an Int as parameter and returns the Id<Double>.
+For example, a Kleisli<Id,Int,Double>, contains a function which receives, as parameter, an Int and returns the Id<Double>.

 #Slide 4